lalawue/mooncake/README.md

 MoonCake was a Swift like programming language that compiles into Lua, runs on Lua 5.1 and above, including LuaJIT.

-recommand install and running first, or get more straight expressions from 'examples/' dir.

-before dig into detials about the language and usage
+recommand install and running first, or get more straight expressions from 'examples/' dir, before dig into detials about the language and usage

 - [The Language](docs/language.md)
 - [CommandLine Usage](docs/cmdline.md)